Contracts: A Guide for the Busy 1L: Home

 For a list of audiorecorded opinions that are included in Farnsworth, et al., Contracts: Cases and Materials, 6th ed.

 Here is a list of audiorecorded cases available for Professor Schegel's Contracts class:

 Hornbooks and other study aids provide additional perspectives and clarifications to your assigned reading.
 Do not rely on them exclusively.

-Unless otherwise noted all texts are located in the Law Library's Study Aids Collection, which is located in the bookcase on your right as you enter the Law Library.
+Unless otherwise noted all texts are located in the Law Library's Study Aids Collection, which is located on the 7th floor of the Law Library.

 Some Sources of Contract Law